Chiragbisht/cursor-free-vip/README.md

 # Cursor Free VIP (Windows Executable)

 This repository contains the executable version of the [Cursor Free VIP](https://github.com/yeongpin/cursor-free-vip) project version (v1.9.02).
+This was the last version before they removed adding new emails functionality in the script.

 ## Disclaimer